Immigration Lawyer Chicago/ Resources/ Immigration Insights/ Understanding Consular Report of Birth Abroad (CRBA)

 The State Department does not allow application for CRBA if you were born at the indicated times below with the associated location:

-If you or your child are applying for citizenship in the United States and need assistance with acquiring your Consular Report of Birth Abroad certificate, you can benefit from the support of an experienced immigration attorney.
+If you or your child are applying for citizenship in the United States and need assistance with acquiring your Consular Report of Birth Abroad certificate, you can benefit from the support of an experienced Chicago immigration attorney.
 The legal team at Scott D. Pollock & Associates, P.C. are here to answer questions you may have regarding your eligibility for citizenship.
 Contact us today by filling out our online contact form.

 View Similar Articles